aroberge/avantpy/proposal/idea.md

 ![](../images/blockly_example_python.png)

-By contrast, if you decide to just use the standard for loop in Python:
+**By contrast**, if you decide to just use the standard for loop in Python:

 ```py
 for some_variable in range(4):